gaucho-matrero/altoclef/README.md

 ### Alternate Versions (Recommended) (Unofficial)

 If you are looking for 1.19.2 - 1.19.4 support, check out this [gist](https://gist.github.com/JustaSqu1d/171df3ff386859da31d37534122d3b10).
 Note that these projects are forks of this original project and not directly affliated with Alto Clef.
-It is also more up-to-date with bug fixes.
+It is also more up-to-date with bug fixes and features.

 ### Nightly Release (has the latest bug fixes)